 The future of workplace safety is here.
 Today, employers must go beyond simply enforcing rules and procedures and help their workforce embrace safety as a priority in their day-to-day operations.
-Establishing a culture of safety is the most effective way to accomplish this-a process that includes motivating positive employee behavior, creating strong advocates for safety initiatives, and securing buy-in from superiors, who must understand the financial implications of safety performance.
+Establishing a culture of safety is the most effective way to accomplish this-a process that includes motivating positive employee behavior, creating strong advocates for safety initiatives, and securing buy-in from superiors who must understand the financial implications of safety performance.

-Independent research shows that improving safety culture decreases incidents in any process, thereby decreasing injury rates and severity, improving morale, increasing productivity, lowering costs, and reducing potential fines and penalties.
+Independent research shows that improving safety culture decreases incidents in any process, thereby decreasing the risk of OSHA penalties, reducing injury rate, and saving your company money.
 There is a clear business case for building a strong safety culture, but it will take a careful strategy and deliberate execution to be truly effective.